Spring 22 registration (begins November 2, 2021) procedures:

 - Students register for classes through Homer.

 - Students must meet with their advisors to receive a registration access code (RAC).
 Without it, students cannot access Homer to register.
-All faculty are willing to "meet" with students via phone, email, or Zoom.
+All faculty are willing to meet with students via in-person; phone, email, or Zoom.

 - In order to ensure that history students have preferential access to our classes, both majors and minors can pre-register for classes.
-Unfortunately, our usual pre-registration luncheon has been cancelled.
-Instead, we will have a Zoom gathering on Tuesday, October 20, from 12:10-1:05 p.m. where faculty will present their spring courses and field student questions about them.
+Our pre-registration luncheon is scheduled for Tuesday, October 19, 2021 from 12:00 to 1:00 pm in Clark Lounge where faculty will present their spring courses and field student questions about them.

 - To pre-register:

 - Students can either fill out the form and email to Penny Bogardus or simply email her with the necessary information.
-However, this must be done by noon on Monday, November 2.
+However, this must be done by Noon on Friday, October 22, 2021.
 Students may request up to two 100-, 200- or 300- level courses, contingent upon the course’s enrollment cap.
 Forms will be processed and courses filled in the order in which they are received.

-- In addition, students may sign up for one 400-level seminar but must get approval from either Professor Ablard or Professor Ponce before submitting the form.
+- In addition, students may sign up for one 400-level seminar but must get approval from either Professor Ablard or Professor Trotti before submitting the form.
 Note that students will not be pre-registered into 400-level seminars or tutorials.
 Instead, students who email Penny by the due date will have their seats reserved by having the “instructor permission required” restriction lifted.
-Then, during registration (November 10-19), students will be able to add that class in Homer.
+Then, during registration starting November 2, 2021, students will be able to add that class in Homer.

 - The pre-registration process CANNOT be used to override time conflicts; course capacities; or financial or medical holds.